 - To be complete in all inspections, at a minimum of once a year. - Where non-compliance related to animal welfare have been issued, follow up inspection by a welfare/ cattle specialist inspector is required within appropriate time scale. - Inspections can be announced or unannounced.
 If non-compliances have been issued at previous inspections, then unannounced inspections should be favoured. - Inspectors must complete one checklist for each species; if there are differences in the protocol for one species (e.g. cows and calves) a checklist must be filled out for each group separately. - Inspectors should provide detailed comments and photos to provide evidence of the condition of the animals assessed.
-This is particularly crucial if non-compliances have been issued against welfare standards. - Inspectors are encouraged to provide further detailed comments regarding the welfare state of the animals assessed.
+This is particularly crucial if non-compliances have been issued against welfare standards. - Inspectors are encouraged to provide further detailed comment regards the welfare state of the animals assessed.
 These comments can include positive remarks about good care, husbandry and health. - If animals are not in good health or maintenance but are being treated, this should be written down but is not a non compliance. - For inspector health and safety regards bulls should be considered, assessment should be at a safe distance.
 This may be from outside the pen if required.

-- Ensure clean boots and clothing (wear overalls and shoe cover where needed). - If boots become soiled during inspection ensure not to walk on and contaminate feed. - Assess youngest animals first, then in order of age or health risk. - Wash hands after the visit.
+Ensure clean boots and clothing (wear overalls and shoe cover where needed).

+If boots become soiled during inspection ensure not to walk on and contaminate feed.

-Overall animal observations (after a short period to allow the animals to settle (c.
+Overall animal observations (after a short period to allow the animals to setting (c.
 3 minutes))